UKCloud/documentation/articles/shared/shared-how-install-rhui-vm-3.md

 ### Locations

 > [!NOTE]
-> These locations are accessible only from within the UKCloud Network
+> These locations are accessible only from within the UKCloud network.

 You can browse the list of installer RPM files [here](https://rh-cds.ukcloud.com/redhat/client_rpms/) or download the required files directly from the following locations: